sabeelmansuri/Bioinformatics-Crash-Course/5_Alignment.md

 ````
 </details></br>

-  ⋅⋅**a.** Go through each of the sequences in the mafft aligned file, see part 5 for how to do this
+  ⋅⋅**b.** Go through each of the sequences in the mafft aligned file, see part 4 for how to do this

-  ⋅⋅**b.** Count the number of initial gaps on each sequence
+  ⋅⋅**c.** Count the number of initial gaps on each sequence

-  ⋅⋅**c.** Degap each sequence and place it into a Seq object
+  ⋅⋅**d.** Degap each sequence and place it into a Seq object

 <details>
   <summary>Running into type issues?
 This one is a bit of a pain, so let me give you this</summary>